 Three…Two…One…Night.
-No sight, no sound, the abyss was dense and impenetrable.
-Yarut blinked and tried to focus his eyes in the direction he saw Janida, but he didn’t see anything but rocks and dirt.
+No sight, no sound, the abyss was dense and dark.
+Yarut blinked and tried to focus his eyes in the direction he saw Janida but he didn’t see anything but rocks and dirt.
 He began to look around, but just as he did so he heard something running towards him from the right.
-He turned to see Janida only a few metres away running right at him.
+He turned to see Janida only a few meters away, galloping lopsidedly right at him.
 Yarut rolled out of the way just in time to avoid Janida’s mad charge.
 Janida turned around and glared at Yarut.
 Standing up, Yarut said, “You’re going to have to do better than that, you aberration”.

 “That was merely a test.”
 Janida hissed, “Before long, I’ll rip you in two!”
 Janida advanced slowly, while rapidly changing the arrangement of his limbs.
-As he drew closer Yarut tried to spot the open spot where he could strike.
-He glanced it a couple times, but then Janida was upon him.
-It quickly reached out with one of its pincer-like hands and tried to grab Yarut, but he backed away just in time.
+As he drew closer Yarut tried to spot the open stretch of skin where he could strike.
+He glanced at it a couple of times but then Janida was upon him.
+It quickly reached out with one of its pincer-like hands and tried to grab Yarut, though he backed away just in time.
 Half a moment later, Janida swung a pincer in from the right, in a slashing motion.
 Yarut parried the blow with his now drawn longsword and slashed at Janida’s face, which appeared in the limb hole closest to Yarut.
-The aberration’s face quickly retreated to be replaced by a leg that kicked at Yarut’s sword.
-He swung around, moving with the motion of the kick and managed to slice at the side of Janida’s knee.
+However, the abomination’s face quickly retreated, avoiding the attack, and was replaced by a leg that kicked at Yarut’s sword.
+He swung all the way around, moving with the motion of the kick, and managed to slice at the side of Janida’s knee.
 Janida winced in pain and backed off.
 Crouching on all four legs, he then jumped into the air and retracted all his limbs in an attempt to body slam Yarut from above.
 Yarut rolled out of the way and slashed at the shell as it landed.
-The sword bounced off the shell to no effect.
+The sword bounced off the carapace to no effect.
 Two arms then sprung at Yarut from within the shell in a double thrust.
 Yarut leaned his left shoulder into the left pincer to take that attack while he made an overhand slash at the other arm.
-With a deft blow he severed one of Janida’s arms.
-The beast bellowed in pain and rolled backwards away from Yarut, the stump of his severed arm bleeding a thick violet liquid.
+With a deft blow, he severed one of Janida’s arms.
+The beast bellowed in pain and rolled backwards, away from Yarut, as the stump of his severed arm bled a thick violet liquid.
 “Aaaaahhh, my arm!”
 Janida trumpeted with his dual voices.

 “Why did you attack with both arms at once?
 You left yourself completely open to a counter attack.”
 Yarut asked.